-In this selection from his first interview with Dr. John T. Mason Jr. on 31 August 1971 at the Jubilee Farm in St. Mary's County, Maryland, Admiral Johnson talks about his time with the Yangtze Patol proctecting American interests on China's longest river during the late 1920s -- the same time as Richard McKenna's famous novel on the subject The Sand Pebbles is set.
+In this selection from his first interview with Dr. Mason on 31 August 1971 at the Jubilee Farm in St. Mary's County, Maryland, Admiral Johnson talks about his time with the Yangtze Patol, protecting American interests on China's longest river, during the late 1920s -- the same time period in which Richard McKenna's famous novel on the subject, The Sand Pebbles, is set.

 Admiral Johnson: The gunboats, such as I was in, the Pigeon and the Penguin, could only go as far as Ichang, which is at the foot of the gorges.
 There we began to strike the rapids so we couldn’t cruise there.
 We had two little gunboats called the Palos and the Monocacy which did the run on the River protecting American interests from Ichang up to Chungking.

 Dr. Mason: Protecting American interests from what?